-Mature male German shepherds stand between 24 to 26 inches tall at the shoulder, with females slightly smaller at 22 to 24 inches high.
-The dog's length should exceed his height.
-The German shepherd should possess a "noble," strong, well-proportioned head.
+Mature male German shepherds stand between 24 and 26 inches tall at the shoulder, with females slightly smaller at 22 to 24 inches high.
+The dog's length should exceed the height.
+The German shepherd should possess a noble, strong, and well-proportioned head.
 While the most common coloring is a light shade of brown with a black saddle and mask, any color except white is permissible in the breed standard.
 That doesn't mean white shepherds don't exist, but they are not permitted to show in AKC conformation classes.

-The Australian cattle dog and the German shepherd are both exceptionally smart and active canines.
-Both breeds require strong, firm leadership from their person.
-If you're lucky, your crossbred dog will lean more toward the exercise needs of the German shepherd, which are considerable, rather than the Australian cattle dog, which are enormous.
-With either, you can't stint on the mental stimulation.
-Since both breeds are good with older children, your cross could make a fine family pet, but he's probably too tough for younger kids.
+If you're lucky, your crossbred dog will lean more toward the exercise needs of the German shepherd, which are considerable, rather than toward those of the Australian cattle dog, which are enormous.
+Clearly, a German shepherd cattle dog mix is going to be energetic, only the degree might vary.
+Since both breeds are good with older children, your cross could make a fine family pet, but she's probably too tough for younger kids.